Jay166/Stealth-Nuker/README.md

 1. Install the latest version of Python onto your computer: https://www.python.org/downloads/release/python-383/
 2. When installing python, you **must** check the "Add to PATH" check box.
 3. Install the latest version of Postgresql onto your computer: http://www.enterprisedb.com/postgresql-tutorial-resources-training?cid=48
-4. When installing Postgresql, you must remember the password you set; **it is extremely important.**
+4. When installing Postgresql, you must remember the password you set. **This is extremely important!**
-5. Furthermore, when installing Postgresql, on the screen with the four check boxes, decheck all of them as they are not needed.
+5. Furthermore, when installing Postgresql, on the screen with the four check boxes, decheck all of them: They aren't needed.
-6. After Postgresql has installed, run pgAdmin 4 (You can find it by searching for it in the windows search box).
+6. After Postgresql has been installed, run **pgAdmin 4** *(You can find it by searching for it in the windows search box)*.
-7. Open the, "Servers", drop down menu at the left of the page.
+7. Open the "Servers" drop down menu at the left of the page.
 8. Right click "databases", then move to create, then click "Database...".
-9. Name the database, "levels_db", then click, "Save".
+9. Name the database `levels_db` then click "Save".
 10. Open the "Schemas" drop down menu of the database you created.
 11. Right click "Tables", then move to create, then click "Table...".
-12. Name the table, "users", then move to the "Columns" tab.
+12. Name the table `users`, then move to the "Columns" tab.
-13. Click "Add new row."
-(The + icon at the end of the "Columns" title widget).
+13. Click "Add new row" (The + icon at the end of the "Columns" title widget).
-14. Name the new row, "user_id", set the data type to "character varying" and set "Not NULL?" to "yes".
+14. Name the new row `user_id` and set the data type to "character varying" and set "Not NULL?" to "yes".
-15. Click "Add new row."
+15. Click "Add new row".
-16. Name the new row, "guild_id" and set the data type to "character varying".
+16. Name the new row `guild_id` and set the data type to "character varying".
-17. Click "Add new row."
+17. Click "Add new row".
-18. Name the new row, "lvl" and set the data type to "integer".
+18. Name the new row `lvl` and set the data type to "integer".
-19. Click "Add new row."
+19. Click "Add new row".
-20. Name the new row, "xp" and set the data type to "integer."
-Then, click "Save".
-You can now close the page.
+20. Name the new row `xp` and set the data type to "integer".
+Then, click "Save"; you can now close the page.
 21. Visit the releases page for the Stealth Nuker: https://github.com/catterall/Stealth-Nuker/releases
 22. Download the latest version the extract it where ever you want to use it (You'll need 7zip to extract the file).
 22. Go to https://discord.com/developers/applications.
-23. Click "New Application."
+23. Click "New Application".
 24. Give the application whatever name you want your trojan bot to be called.
 25. Click the "Bot" button on the side of the screen.
 26. Click the "Add Bot" button.